Tensor-Titans/Lmaghrib-BinYedik/README.md

     ```

 2. **Access the application:**
-    Open your browser and go to http://localhost:8000/
+    Open your browser and go to http://localhost:8000/  <br/> you can use username=admin , password=admin (for the sake of the demo)

 ## Running Tests
 ## Have Fun!